This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preventing Mold and Bacterial Growth

-- Rinse and sun-dry new substrates before use to remove dust and microbial spores
+- Rinse new substrates and sun-dry them before use

 Creating Humidity Gradients